 My work as a sociologist addresses a number of key issues in the study of social processes, in health and health care, sexuality, technology and the environment.
 Research has ranged from doctoral work on the organisation of surgery, through a programme of research on the impact of the Internet on patients and professionals, to most recent work on the governance of health technologies, health identities and embodiment.
 An interest in the application of Deleuzian theory to sociology governs my innovative recent work on technology, creativity, emotions and sexuality.

 I joined the University of Sheffield in 1988 having cut my academic teeth in the University of Bristol Medical School.
 Until September 2009, I was ScHARR's Director of Teaching, and also did ten years as Postgraduate Tutor.
 In 2009 I left the full-time staff and now hold an honorary professor appointment.
 I continue to undertake empirical research, organise training for PhD supervisors, and collaborate with colleagues on research projects.
-I am currently writing a book for Sage entitled Sociology and the New Materialism, which will be published in 2016.
+I am currently writing a book for Sage entitled Sociology and the New Materialism.

 The Wisdom Centre, of which I am director, grew out of an initial research project to provide educational research and training to the NHS regionally and nationally.
 It now provides training in clinical governance and research methods to medical staff in the UK and globally, and on social research methods.